-There are many dozens (probably hundreds or even thousands) of ways that a not-for-profit organisation can raise money, but in essence all of these can be boiled down to fit under one of six headings:
+There are many dozens (probably hundreds or even thousands) of ways that a not-for-profit organisation can raise money, but in essence all of these can be boiled down to fit under one of seven headings:

 Your aim should be to draw income from as many of these pillars as possible.

 You can do some internet searching and ringing around to government and community development officers and peak bodies, but that’s really just a stop-gap.
 If you want a steady stream of information about grants, delivered to you in an easily digestible format, on a timetable that suits your needs, you need to become a member of the Funding Centre.

 A Funding Centre membership gives you access to Australia’s most comprehensive grants database, plus customised email alerts and a monthly summary newsletter (EasyGrants or BusiGrants, along with access to password-protected areas of the Funding Centre website.